vlopezj/coq-course/notes/session01.md

   - Spring term ends on Sunday June 4, that is in 17 weeks

 - *Where should we meet?
-Who manages the booking?*
+Who manages the booking?
+How long should each booking be?*

 - *Principal way of communicating to everyone in between sessions?*